Bob Wilder

 Robert John Wilder, Jr. (c.
-1921 – 22 May 1953), was a native of Massachusetts, who was an American racing driver who competed in the SCCA National Sports Car Championships between 1951 and 1953.
+1921 – 22 May 1953) was an American racing driver who competed in the SCCA National Sports Car Championships between 1951 and 1953.

 Career

-Wilder served 18 months in the United States Air Force during World War II and had raced since being discharged.
+Wilder was a native of Massachusetts.
+He served 18 months in the United States Air Force during World War II, and then raced from the time he was discharged.
 His most notable results was a third place in the 1953 12 Hours of Sebring, taking a class win, when he partnered Sherwood Johnston, in a Jaguar C-Type.
 The season before, he was seventh in the overall SCCA National Sports Car Championship standings, after winning Climb to the Clouds, at the Mount Equinox, and the Burke Mountain Hill Climb, setting hill climbing records in the process.

 Historically, Bob and Rowland Keith who were co-drivers on the 1950 Six Hours of Sebring endurance race, were shown as Canadians, as a result of driving a car from a Canadian dealer, despite Bob being the entrant.
 The pair finished 14th in their MG TC.